 Create a safe and low impact exercise environment

-- Warmth, which reduces muscle tension and increases joint mobility
+- Warmth, which relaxes muscles and improves joint mobility

-- Increase of the central blood volume, increasing the heart’s efficiency
+- Increase in central blood volume, which improves heart efficiency

-- An unbalancing effect, strengthening the core muscles
+- An unbalanced impact that strengthens the core muscles

-- Strong water currents can assist in underwater massage, but also balance and strength training
+- Strong water currents can help with underwater massage, but they can also help with balance and strength training

 What is aquatic therapy and what is hydrotherapy?

 In both cases it is therapy with water (aqua = Latin and hydro = Greek).
 Let’s start with some history.
-The use of the beneficial effects of water goes back more than 4000 years and has been recorded in Roman, Greek, and even Egyptian civilizations. it is a known fact that Egyptian royalty bathed in water with essential oils and flowers, while the Romans had public baths for their citizens.
-Hippocrates, Greek physician and founder of modern medicine thinking, prescribed bathing in spring water for sickness.
-Other cultures with a very long history in hydrotherapy include Japan and China, where in Japan hydrotherapy was centered around Japanese hot springs or “onsen”.
-This was even long before the Romans invented their “Thermae” or bathing houses.
+Water’s beneficial properties have been documented in Roman, Greek, and even Egyptian civilizations for over 4000 years.
+Egyptian aristocracy bathed in water infused with essential oils and flowers, whereas the Romans had public baths for their citizens.
+Hippocrates, the Greek physician and father of modern medicine, recommended swimming in spring water to cure illness.
+Japan and China are two more nations with a long history of hydrotherapy.
+In Japan, hydrotherapy was concentrated on Japanese hot springs, or “onsen.”
+This was long before the Romans invented their “Thermae,” or bathing establishments.

 Low gravity environment and water temperature

-The more difficulty a person has on land (mostly with gravity) the more possibilities aquatic therapy offers.
-In those cases, movement intensity can be very low, or even only passive movements are possible.
-Water temperature has to be adapted to the thermal comfort of the person and therefore the regular temperature in aquatic therapy pools is around 31 °C ±2 °C. There is a tendency to increase the exercise intensity and therefore temperatures tend to be below 30 °C.
+The greater trouble a person has on land (mainly due to gravity), the more options aquatic therapy provides.
+In such circumstances, movement intensity may be extremely low, or only passive movements may be possible.
+Water temperature must be adjusted to the individual’s thermal comfort, therefore the normal temperature in aquatic treatment pools is around 31 °C ±2 °C.

 Intensity of the exercises